klust/LUMI-BE-training-materials/docs/intro-evolving/11-Containers.md

 [page for the `singularity-bindings` in the LUMI Software Library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/s/singularity-bindings/).

 You may need to change the EasyConfig for your specific purpose though.
-E.g., the singularity command line option `--rocm` to import the ROCm installation from the system doesn't fully work (and in fact, as we have alternative ROCm versions on the system cannot work in all cases) but that can also be fixed by extending the `singularity-bindings` module
-(or by just manually setting the proper environment variables).
+E.e., the module injects `LD_LIBRARY_PATH` into the container to force it to talk to Cray MPICH, but if `LD_LIBRARY_PATH` is already set in the container, you may need to modify the list of directories in that environment variable as it overwrites what is set in the container and not adds to it.
+Also, sometimes, `libc` needs to be injected from the system while in other cases the one in the container has to be used, depending on which on is the newest.
+There is no "one solution fits all" for such a module which is also why it is not installed in the system.

 #### `singularity-AI-bindings`

-A second module helping with bindings, is the [**`singularity-AI-bindings`**](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/s/singularity-AI-bindings/) module.
+A third module helping with bindings, is the [**`singularity-AI-bindings`**](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/s/singularity-AI-bindings/) module.
+This module provides bindings for the AI containers in `/appl/local/containers/sif-images` (and some containers in `/appl/local/containers/easybuild-sif-images`).
 It is available as an EasyConfig if you want to install it where it works best for you, or you can access it after